geekygirldawn/governance-1/goals.md

 **The Steering Committee is committed to:**

 - [ ] Provide TODO repo maintenance and cleanup so resources remain findable and trustworthy (landscape, guides, governance)
-- [ ] Ensure repos reflect current community decisions and aligns with open source management profession
+- [ ] Ensure repos reflect current community decisions and align with open source management best practices

 # 📌 2025